PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Conclusion

 \section{Conclusion}

-\se{W}e have introduced PrExMe, a large scale exploration of prompting templates for prompt-based open-source NLG metrics.
-We evaluate 720 different templates and over $6.6$M prompts and provide recommendations that aim to make future metrics of this type more robust. \rev{Further, our results provide a comparison and analysis of recent open-source LLMs when applied to this task.}\footnote{We used Github copilot (\url{https://github.com/features/copilot}) for minor code auto-completion tasks and GPT4 as writing aid for paraphrasation.}
+\revn{We introduce PrExMe, a large-scale study of prompting templates for open-source NLG metrics.
+Evaluating 720 templates and over 6.6M prompts, we offer recommendations for enhancing metric robustness.
+Further, PrExME acts as a benchmark of recent open-source LLMs as metrics for MT and summarization.}\footnote{We used Github copilot (\url{https://github.com/features/copilot}) for minor code auto-completion tasks and GPT4 as writing aid for paraphrasation.}